 Flow Scanner Rules Reference

 The Flow Scanner rules help you identify security issues in your flows.
-To select these rules, use --rule-selector flow
+To select these rules, use --rule-selector flow.
+For example, to run all the Flow Scanner rules:

 Description: This rule finds CRUD (Create, Read, Update, Delete) operations in which user controlled data either determines which Salesforce records are selected for the CRUD operation, or in which user controlled data can modify the data of the selected records.
-This happens in flows that run in System Context Without Sharing
+This happens in flows that run in System Context Without Sharing.

 If your flow violates this rule, the user running the flow can gain higher privileges and perform actions on records that they shouldn't have access to.
 This is a security risk known as a privilege escalation vulnerability.